-Steamfitters undertake the same training as pipefitters but with the addition of specialist training to become qualified steamfitters.
-Installing pipes to transport material such as gases that are high-pressure materials is a big part of a steamfitters job.
+Steamfitters undertake the same training as pipefitters but with specialist training to become qualified steamfitters.
+Installing pipes to transport materials such as gases that are high-pressure materials is a big part of a steamfitters job.

 Gas Service Technician

-A gas service technician is responsible for the installation of a system that will deliver gas throughout a site.
-Gas service technicians will repair/replace old/faulty equipment, search for gas leaks using specialized equipment, carry out tests on displays and control mechanisms, order new parts when needed, and keep detailed records of the work completed.
-In short gas service technicians specialize in systems related to gas mechanisms.
+A gas service technician is responsible for installing a system that will deliver gas throughout a site.
+In addition, gas service technicians will repair/replace old/faulty equipment, search for gas leaks using specialized equipment, conduct tests on displays and control mechanisms, order new parts when needed, and keep detailed records of completed work.
+In short, gas service technicians specialize in systems related to gas mechanisms.

-If you’re considering a career as a plumber, the Options Skills advisors can help you decide which is the best route for your to take.
+If you’re considering a career as a plumber, the Options Skills advisors can help you decide the best route for you.
 Fill in our online contact form or call us at 0800 802 1306.